NEW WORLD ORDER, NEW PARTNERS?

 Even before the appearance of the new coronavirus, the introductory words in the German government’s coalition agreement on cooperation with Africa left no doubt about the relevance of this world region for German foreign policy: In no other region of the world are changes in international politics as drastic as in Africa.
 Working in partnership with the states of Africa is a central task of our time.

 The unstable security situation throughout the Sahel region reveals the weakness of state authorities in the region.
 Niger’s security forces are also struggling to exercise effective control of the country.
 Several terrorist groups, such as the Islamic State or Boko Haram, regularly attack military bases and also civilians.
-Niger is also one of the poorest countries in the world and is dealing with numerous governance problems, including regular accusations of corruption against government representatives or officials.
-There have even been deaths during demonstrations by young people against the rampant corruption and bad governance.
-The Nigerien government’s measures against the coronavirus, especially the closure of mosques, have also led to violent clashes between mainly young demonstrators and the security forces.
-Amnesty International is also protesting against the use of the controversial cybercrime prevention law to suppress voices critical of the government in the context of the coronavirus pandemic.
+Niger is also one of the poorest countries in the world with one of the highest rates of population growth (on an average, women have 7 children) and is wrestling with numerous governance problems, including regular accusations of corruption against government representatives or officials.
+There were several demonstrations against the rampant corruption and bad governance in the past.
+However, in the 2020/21 elections, Niger for the first time successfully managed the transfer of power from one elected President to another, Mohamed Bazoum.
+In the past, the country had suffered numerous military coups.

-With a population of around 200 million, Nigeria is not only the largest country in Africa, but it has also been the continent’s largest economy for some years now.
+With a population of around 216 million, Nigeria is not only the most populous country in Africa, but it has also been the continent’s largest economy for some years now.
 The country is rich in oil and gas and is one of the largest oil exporters in the world.
-Nonetheless, Nigeria faces immense security and economic problems, which are worsening as a result of the coronavirus pandemic and could further destabilise the entire region in the medium to long term, posing major challenges for Europe.
-This applies both to the European interest in supporting the Sahel states in their fight against terrorism and to reducing irregular migration from Africa.
+Nonetheless, Nigeria faces immense security and economic problems, which have worsened as a result of the Covid pandemic and could further destabilise the entire region in the medium to long term, posing major challenges for Europe.
+This applies both to the European interest in supporting the Sahel states in their fight against terrorism and to stopping irregular migration from Africa.

 Despite its relatively small population of approximately 28 million inhabitants, Ghana is growing in relevance for Germany.
 This is evident not least of all from the fact that Ghana has been included in the Compact with Africa project since 2017 and became one of Germany’s reform partner countries in the same year.
 Ghana’s willingness to accept reforms in the economic and fiscal policy sector, along with its framework, which is relatively stable and reliable compared to many other Sub-Saharan African countries, made Ghana an interesting partner for the G20, and especially for Germany (as a reform partnership).